seanyoung247/Amaze.me/README.md

 ### Media
 - Object sprites (Ball, Bottle, Can, Cup Lamp, Vase, and Pedestal) are original works by Sean Young.
-- The Gate Texture was drawn in Adobe Illustrator from reference photographs.
+- The Gate Texture was drawn in Adobe Illustrator from reference photographs by Sean Young.
 - The Hedge texture is based on licence free images from [Brusheezy](https://www.brusheezy.com/textures/20185-seamless-green-grass-textures) and heavily edited in Adobe Photoshop.

 ### Acknowledgements

 - https://lodev.org/ was invaluable for coding the core engine.
 The optimised ray-distance equation (replacing Euclidean distance) is from the [raycasting](https://lodev.org/cgtutor/raycasting.html) tutorial.
-The sprite rendering algorithm is a JavaScript reimplementation of the algorithm found in [lodev](https://lodev.org/cgtutor/raycasting3.html) as well, as my own implementation had issues with "spherical aberration".
+The sprite rendering algorithm is a JavaScript implementation of the algorithm found in [lodev](https://lodev.org/cgtutor/raycasting3.html) as well, as my own implementation had issues with "spherical aberration".
+My implementation of the [DDA Grid Traversal algorithm](https://en.wikipedia.org/wiki/Digital_differential_analyzer_(graphics_algorithm)) was inspired by lodev also.
+-